-The dust seems to have settled on the controversy over the identity of Magnolia cylindrica, and the true species is well established in collections throughout North America and Europe.
-Introductions have principally been through the agency of the seed lists of Chinese botanical gardens, but collections have been made by other expeditions, including vegetative propagations from trees in the Hwangshan, Anhui, collected in 1988 by Peter Bristol, Lawrence Lee and Peter Wharton.
-The oldest trees in cultivation seem to be two growing in the David C. Lam Asian Garden in Vancouver, from seed collected in Zhejiang and distributed by the Shanghai Botanic Garden in 1980, and now standing 8–10 m tall.
-The finest tree known in Europe is in Roy Lancaster’s garden in Hampshire and is of the same provenance, although sown in 1984; first flowering in 1990 (Lan-caster 1998), it has grown well ever since, reaching 11 m (24 cm dbh) by December 2006 (R. Lancaster, pers. comm.
-2006) and flowering and fruiting prolifically each year.
-This tree and one grown by John Gallagher that is of similar height have a straight stem with ascending branches.
+Native to eastern China, it was named by Ernest Wilson (in Rehder & Wilson 1927) from a fruiting specimen collected two years earlier on the Huangshan, Anhui, by fern specialist Ching Ren-Chang.
+The specific epithet refers to the brightly coloured (pink to red) fruit, larger and more cylindrical than that of M. salicifolia.
+Introductions of the true plant have principally been through the seed lists of Chinese botanical gardens, but collections have also been made by expeditions, including vegetative propagations from trees in the Huangshan made in 1988 by Peter Bristol, Lawrence Lee and Peter Wharton.
+The oldest trees in cultivation seem to be two growing in the David C. Lam Asian Garden in Vancouver, from seed collected in Zhejiang and distributed by the Shanghai Botanic Garden in 1980, standing 8–10 m tall by 2007.
+The finest tree known in Europe is in Roy Lancaster’s Hampshire garden and is of the same provenance, although sown in 1984; first flowering in 1990 (Lancaster 1998) it has grown well ever since, reaching 12.5 m × 116 cm by 2021 (The Tree Register 2021).
+It flowers and fruits prolifically each year.
+This tree and one of similar height grown by John Gallagher have a single straight stem with ascending branches.